eurostat/classification-lineage-visualiser/README.md

 - Based on the version selected by the user, the application sets a reference year.
 - The application first looks ahead by incrementing the reference year and querying data for each subsequent year.
 - Then, it looks behind by decrementing the reference year (subtracting 1 each time) and querying data for each previous year.

+## Recent Development Overview

+**Classification Lineage Visualizer Prototype:**

+* I've finalized the design of the initial prototype for the classification lineage visualizer.
+This includes functionality to:
+    * Visualize concept changes over time.
+    * Select concept code using a dropdown menu.

+**SPARQL Query Development:**

+* I'm currently developing SPARQL queries to retrieve data for the visualizer.
+This involves creating:
+    * Dropdowns populated with a version (year).
+    * Dropdowns populated with a concepts list.
+    * Tracking mechanisms for concept changes and continuity.

+**Progress on Specific Tasks:**

+* Cascading dropdowns with a typeahead for concept selection are complete and functional.
+* Data retrieval from the RDF database used in dropdowns is operational.
+* The application is now able to query data for different years to show the evolution of concepts.

+**Development Environment Setup:**

+* The development environment is configured, including a proxy to address CORS errors.

+**Version Control and Documentation:**

+* All development is tracked and managed using Git.
+* Continuous documentation is being maintained throughout the development process.